Billing & Insurance

 Are you a MassHealth Patient?

 As of March 1, 2018, Sturdy Memorial Associate primary care doctors belong to one MassHealth Plan called BMC HealthNet Plan Community Alliance.
 If you want to continue to receive your primary care at a Sturdy Memorial Associate physician office, you need to be enrolled with BMC HealthNet Plan Community Alliance.
-You can choose this plan, or another, and have until June 30, 2018 to change health plans.

 For more information or help changing your plan, you can speak with one of Sturdy Memorial Hospital Certified Application Counselors at 508-236-8128.
 Or you can call MassHealth at 1-800-841-2900 (TTY: 1-800-497-4648) Monday – Friday, 8am – 5 pm.